 6.63.2 Avoidance mechanisms for language users

-Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.63.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1 subclause 6.63.5.

 Verify that all sections of code that have critical sections check the related lock prior to entering the critical section, including API calls known to be unsynchronized.